discourse/discourse-slack-official/README.md

 5. Go to your discourse install's settings page found at `<your-discourse-url-here>/admin/site_settings/category/plugins` and filter by "slack".
 Paste your API token in the incoming webook field.
 The next steps will describe how to get the `webhook url` setting.

     ![Settings Page](https://cloud.githubusercontent.com/assets/1386403/16739198/f92c6b60-4766-11e6-99b2-877a370f67b5.png)

+    (You can also optionally set a default user for slack to use and the size of the excerpts being posted)

 6. Go to `https://<yourslack>.slack.com/apps/new/A0F7XDUAZ-incoming-webhooks` to create a new webhook.
 Discourse will use this to post to slack.\*\*